Python-SIP/sip/sphinx/annotations.rst

     reacquired afterwards.
 It should be used for functions that might block or take a significant amount of time to execute.
 See :ref:`ref-gil` and the :fanno:`HoldGIL` annotation.

+.. function-annotation:: ThrowsCppException

+    .. versionadded:: 4.14

+    This boolean annotation specifies that the virtual method throws the ``SIPPyException`` C++ exception to indicate that a Python exception was raised when executing a Python reimplementation of the method.
+By default the ``PyErr_Print()`` function is called.

+    .. seealso:: :fanno:`NoThrowsCppException`

 .. function-annotation:: Transfer